greglan/greglan.github.io/pages/system/pc-build.md

 ---
 layout: page
 title: PC Build guide
-summary: "A memo about the list of things to consider when building a system"
+summary: "A memo about the list of things to consider when building or buying a new system.
+This is mainly oriented towards desktop builds"
 permalink: "hw-pc.html"
 ---